 Statement (T9) of Theorem \ref{T4}. is a consequence of the previous proposition.
-Its proof follows from the corollary \ref{cor_BCN} and the following:
+Its proof follows from Corollary \ref{cor_BCN} and the following:

 \begin{proposition} Let $\Omega$ be an $f$-extremal unbounded domain of $\mathbb{R}^2$ bounded by a unique proper arc.
-Then either $\Omega$ is an epigraph or it contains a half-plane. \end{proposition}
+Then either $\Omega$ is an almost epigraph or it contains a half-plane. \end{proposition}

 {\it Proof.} Let $\Gamma$ be the boundary of $\Omega$ and $\gamma(t)=(x(t),y(t))$, $t\in\mathbb{R}$, an arc-length parametrization of $\Gamma$, $\gamma'=(x',y')$ the unit tangent vector and $n=-\nu=(-y',x')$ the inward pointing normal vector along $\Gamma$.
 If there are two points $p,q\in\Gamma$ such that $n(p)=-n(q)$, then from Lemma \ref{halfline} we have that $\Omega$ contains two parallel half-lines with opposite orientation and it follows that $\Omega$ contains a half-plane.
-Otherwise the normal image is contained in a open half-circle and, after a rigid motion we can assume that $x'>0$.
-Hence $\Gamma$ is the graph of a function defined on a open interval.
-If the interval is not the whole $x$-axis, we can suppose that it is bounded above by a constant $a$, and therefore $\Gamma$ and $x=a$ are disjoint and either $\Omega$ contains a half-plane or it is contained in a half-plane.
-In the second case, using Proposition \ref{halfplane}, we get that is an epigraph. \proofend
+Otherwise the normal image is contained in a half-circle and, after a rigid motion we can assume that $x'\geq0$.
+If the image $I$ of $t \to x(t)$ coincides with $\mathbb{R}$ then $\Omega$ is an almost epigraph.
+If $I$ is not the whole $x$-axis, we can suppose for example that it is bounded above by a constant $a$, and therefore $\Gamma$ and $x=a$ are disjoint and then $\Omega$ is contained in a half-plane.
+Using Proposition \ref{halfplane}, we get that $\Omega$ is an epigraph.\proofend

 The first part of the proof of Proposition \ref{halfplane} can be adapted to $f$-extremal domains $\Omega$ in dimension $n \geq 3$ contained in a solid cylinder in order to obtain Theorem \ref{T0}.